Employee Advocacy Overview

 - Hear from leading Employee Advocacy experts

-Yet there is a silver lining.
+Yet there is a silver lining for businesses.

 What is Employee Advocacy?